Case: Solving the puzzle of plant genomes

 GPUs on HPC Cloud

-Pacasus runs most efficiently using Graphics Processing Units (GPU) technology.
-“Within this project we made use of SURFsara’s HPC Cloud service, which offers a flexible infrastructure for research purposes while providing access to High Performance Computing resources, namely GPUs.”
-GPU-accelerated computing offloads compute-intensive portions of the application to the GPU, while the remainder of the code still runs on the CPU (processor).
-By design, GPUs have a massively parallel architecture consisting of thousands of smaller more efficient cores, able to handle multiple tasks simultaneously.
-That is to say, if the scientific application’s code is optimized to profit from GPUs, it will run way faster.
+Pacasus works most efficiently with GPU (Graphics Processing Units) technology.
+"Within this project, we used SURF's HPC Cloud service.
+That offers a flexible infrastructure for research purposes while providing access to High Performance Computing infrastructure, in this case GPUs."
+Compute-intensive parts of the application are transferred to the GPU, while the rest of the code still runs on the CPU (processor).
+GPUs have a huge parallel architecture made up of thousands of smaller, more efficient cores that can process multiple tasks simultaneously.
+If the scientific application's code is optimised to take advantage of GPUs, it will run much faster.

-"Within this project we made use of SURFsara’s HPC Cloud service, which offers a flexible infrastructure for research purposes while providing access to High Performance Computing resources, namely GPUs."
+"Within this project, we used SURF's HPC Cloud service.
+That provides a flexible infrastructure for research purposes while providing access to High Performance Computing infrastructure, in this case GPUs."

 Flexible environment

-Warris aimed to setup a flexible environment with access to GPUs while being able to easily share data between the computing resources.
-A (virtual) cluster of Virtual Machines (VMs) was set up in the HPC Cloud with direct access to GPU hardware for performance reasons.
-A shared network storage (2 terabytes) across the cluster was provided via a distributed file system (NFS) setup.
-The distribution of Pacasus job runs on the cluster was managed by HTCondor, a workload management system for compute-intensive jobs.
-“At peak use we had 9 GPUs attached to 5 VMs, including access to a high-end node with the newest NVIDIA Tesla P100 accelerators.”
+Warris wanted to set up a flexible environment with access to GPUs while easily sharing data between computing infrastructures.
+A (virtual) cluster of virtual machines (VMs) was set up in the HPC Cloud with direct access to GPU hardware for performance.
+The cluster could access shared network storage of 2 terabytes.
+The distribution of Pacasus tasks on the cluster was managed by HTCondor, a workload management system for compute-intensive tasks.
+"At the time of peak utilisation, we had 9 GPUs connected to 5 VMs, including access to a high-end node (node) with the latest NVIDIA Tesla P100 accelerators."